RayBenefield/Forge-Dev-Kit/feature-requests.md

 number change.
 This would be useful as a messaging protocol as well.
 Like the parent changing the variable of a sibling, and using that `ACTIVATOR` to gain access to the parent's properties.
+ - **Boundary Show/Change Action** - We want to be able to show and unshow the boundary, and it would also be nice if we could change the size of the boundary as well.